aoxrud-ww/web-accessibility-tips/README.md

 ```html
 <a href='#'>View more <span class='visually-hidden'>products in Healthy Snacks</span></a>
 ```
+> Announcement: link, View more products in Healthy Snacks

 The `visually-hidden` css class moves the content out of the view so visual users will not see it, but screen readers will.